JosephiusX/Jonas-Node/README.md

                 Dont use too complex regular expressions(e.g nested quantifiers)

     33. The Event Loop in Practice

              event-loop.js

     34. Events and Event-Driven Architecture

     35. Events in Practice

             create new file events.js

     36. Introduction to Streams

+            Streams: Used to process (read and write) data piece by piece (chunks), without completing the whole read or write operation, and therefore without keeping all the data in memory